Additive functionals of exclusion processes from non-equilibrium

 To the best of our knowledge, all the previous results in this topic are obtained under the assumption that the interacting particle system starts from its invariant measure.
 The purpose of this work is to present the first result on the Central Limit Theorem of the additive functionals of non-equilibrium systems.

 The interacting particle systems that we work on are a sequence of spatially inhomogeneous, weakly asymmetric simple exclusion processes on the one-dimensional discrete torus $\bb T_n$ with $n$ sites.
 The dynamics of these processes can be informally described as follows.
 Fix a smooth function $F$ defined on the one-dimensional continuous torus.
-To each site $x$ of the torus $\bb T_n$ it is associated a Poisson clock with parameter $2$.
-When the clock at site $x$ rings, with probability $\frac{1}{2}(1-\frac{1}{n}F(\frac{x}{n}))$, the particle at this site attempts to jump to the left neighbour site $x+1$, and with probability $\frac{1}{2}(1+\frac{1}{n}F(\frac{x}{n}))$ it attempts to jump to the right neighbour site.
+The particle at site $x\in\bb T_n$ attempts to jump to the right neighbour site $x+1$ with rate $1+\frac{1}{n}F(\frac{x}{n})$, and attempts to jump to the left neighbour site $x-1$ with rate $1-\frac{1}{n}F(\frac{x-1}{n})$.
 The system obeys the exclusion rule, namely, at most one particle is allowed at each site.
-When the destination site of the attempted jump is occupied, the jump is denied.
+When the destination site of the attempted jump is occupied, the jump is suppressed.

-Let us denote the WASEP on $\bb T_n$ by $\{\eta_t^n: t\geq 0\}$.
-The system is taken to start from a non-equilibrium state, which consists of a Bernoulli product measure with a smooth non-constant profile.
-We focus on a particular type of additive functional, namely, the occupation time of the origin.
-More precisely, we show that the limit of
+Let us denote this weakly asymmetric simple exclusion processes on $\bb T_n$ by $\{\eta_t: t\geq 0\}$.
+The system is taken to start from a non-equilibrium state, which consists of a Bernoulli product measure with a smooth profile.
+Fix a local function $h$ with finite support and a smooth function $q_{\cdot}:[0,T]\to\bb R_+$ that is bounded away from zero.
+Let $\varphi_h(\beta)$ be the expectation of $h$ with respect to Bernoulli product measure with constant density $\beta$.
+In this work we prove that the limit as $n\to\infty$ of the following process

-is a Gaussian as $n\to\infty$, where $q_{\cdot}:[0,T]\to\bb R$ is a smooth function that is bounded away from zero, and $\rho_s$ is the solution of the corresponding hydrodynamic limit equation obtained under the diffusive time scale:
+is a Gaussian process, where $\rho_s$ is the solution of the corresponding hydrodynamic limit equation obtained under the diffusive time scale: